Wavelet-based Ramsey magnetometry enhancement of a single NV center in diamond: Appendix

 \subsection{Discrete time fast wavelet transform and undecimated wavelet transform}

-For discrete time signal, the DWT can be calculated by half-band-lowpass and half-band-highpass filters.
+For discrete-time signals, the DWT can be calculated by half-band-lowpass and half-band-highpass filters.
 Since the lower or higher half of the frequencies are removed for the signal of interest the output discrete-time signals can be decimated by two without loss of information according to Nyquist sampling theorem, so that,

-where, $c_{j,k}$ and $d_{j,k}$ are approximation and detail coefficients at the $j$th detail level, respectively. $h_0$ ($h_1$) is half-band-lowpass (half-band-bandpass) filters and the index $2k$ implements the decimation provided that the filters $h_0$ and $h_1$ satisfy the properties of quadrature mirror filters and they are the coefficients connecting the wavelet and scaling functions at different scale as Eq.~(\ref{m2f}) and,
+where, $c_{j,k}$ and $d_{j,k}$ are approximation and detail coefficients at the $j$th detail level, respectively. $h_0$ ($h_1$) is half-band-lowpass (half-band-highpass) filters and the index $2k$ implements the decimation provided that the filters $h_0$ and $h_1$ satisfy the properties of quadrature mirror filters and they are the coefficients connecting the wavelet and scaling functions at different scale as Eq.~(\ref{m2f}) and,

+With the help of Eqs.~($\ref{h0}$) and ($\ref{h1}$) it is possible to find a \textit{compact} representation of a signal of interest in the wavelet domain.
+However, decimation breaks the time-invariance which makes the TMT-like filtering method very challenging.
+Therefore, by moving into a more \textit{redundant} representation with (\textit{i.e. undecimation}) one can restore the time invariance.
+The DWT with undecimation is sometimes called a Stationary Wavelet Transform (SWT) or Redundant Wavelet Transform along with the Undecimated Wavelet Transform (UWT) as we used throughout this paper.